Slow motion: Real-time method

-The real time method treats the video as a normal video while encoding it.
-The output video file contains the same framerate as the image sensor output framerate.
+The real-time method treats the video as a normal video while encoding it.
+The output video file contains the same frame rate as the image sensor output framerate.
 The duration of the video in the output file also matches the real-life recording duration.
 And the output video also contains an audio track, like usual videos.

 This method is used by all GoPro cameras, Sony RX10/RX100 series cameras (except in the time-limited "super-slow-motion" High Frame Rate (HFR) mode), Apple iPhones with high framerate (slow motion) video recording functionality (starting with the iPhone 5s in late 2013), Sony Xperia flagships since 2014 (Xperia Z2, first Sony flagship with precluded 120fps video recording), LG V series mobile phones and every Samsung Galaxy flagship phone since 2015 (Galaxy S6) for videos with 120 fps or higher.

 Every video camera that is able to record at 60 fps (e.g. Asus PadFone 2 (late 2012: 720p@60 fps) and Samsung Mobile starting at the Galaxy Note 3 (late 2013) with 1080p at 60 fps, labelled "smooth motion"), recorded it using the real-time method.